IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Decompress the specified JPEG image to a bit map image.
 #### Arguments:
 ```
-file: specifies the JPEG image to be decompressed.
+file: Specifies the JPEG image to be decompressed.
 ```
 #### Return:
 ```
-200: the resulting bit map image
+200: The resulting bit map image.
 400: an error message if error occurred at runtime.
 ```
 #### Example: